Hussein al-Houthi: Believing Youth movement

-Al-Houthi founded the Believing Youth movement (شباب المؤمنین) in 1990 or 1992 to teach young persons about Zaidi and its history to revive Zaidism in Saada Governorate.
+Al-Houthi founded the Believing Youth movement (شباب المؤمنین) in 1990 or 1992 to teach young persons about Zaidi Islam and its history to revive Zaidism in Saada Governorate.

 Forming Ansarallah

 Al-Houthi was accused by the Ali Abdullah Saleh government of trying to set himself up as an imam, of setting up unlicensed religious centres, of creating an armed group called Ansarallah and of staging violent anti-American and anti-Israeli protests, as al-Houthi's followers felt Yemen's government was too closely allied with the United States.

 Death

 On 18 June 2004, Yemeni police arrested 640 of his followers, who were demonstrating in front of the Great Mosque of Sana'a.
-Two days later the Yemeni government offered a bounty of $55,000 for his capture, launching an operation aimed at ending his alleged rebellion.
+Two days later the Yemeni government offered a bounty of $US55,000 for his capture, launching an operation aimed at ending his alleged rebellion.

-In July, Yemen Army forces killed 25 of his Houthi supporters and increased the bounty to $75,500.
-After months of battles between Yemeni security forces and Houthis, on 10 September the Yemeni Interior and Defense Ministries released a statement declaring that he had been killed, along with 20 of his aides, in Marran province, Saada Governorate.
+In July, the Yemen Army forces killed 25 of his supporters and increased the bounty to $US75,500.
+After months of battles between Yemeni security forces and Houthis, on 10 September the Yemeni Interior and Defence Ministries released a statement declaring that he had been killed, along with 20 of his aides, in Marran province, Saada Governorate.